ietf-rats-wg/draft-ietf-rats-msg-wrap/draft-ietf-rats-msg-wrap.md

 ## CBOR Collection

 The following example is a CBOR collection that assembles conceptual messages from three attesters: Evidence for attesters A and B and Attestation Results for attester C.
-Since attester C returns Attestation Results as CMW in JSON record format, the JSON record needs to be tunnelled.
 It is given an explicit collection type using the URI form.

 ~~~